beckybeauchamp1/Sample-Teach/readme.md

 -As developers we want a way to make requests to the server from the client side without a full page refresh, Ultimately to make our applications faster and improve user experience.

-**But what if our application needs to provide real-time updates?
-How would we go about updating our view to mirror changes from our backend more seamlessly?**
+**But what if our application needs continuous real-time updates?

-**What is Ajax Polling?**(2/15)
+## What is Ajax Polling?

 We could use Ajax and “polling” to accomplish this by sending periodic requests for updates to the server, and dynamically manipulating the DOM to reflect those changes.
 This would essentially create a connection and keep it open for a period of time in which the client can receive data from server.
 An example is show below using a timeout